j50n/deno-proc/odin/SPEC.md

         // Generate CSV
         const result = this.generateCsvChunk(
+          this.generatorId,
+          this.inputBuffer,
-          this.generatorId, this.inputBuffer, packedData.length,
+          packedData.length,
-          this.outputBuffer, this.outputCapacity
+          this.outputBuffer,
+          this.outputCapacity,
         );

         const bytesWritten = Number(result & 0xFFFFFFFFn);
         if (bytesWritten > 0) {
           yield new Uint8Array(
+            this.memory.buffer.slice(
+              this.outputBuffer,
-            this.memory.buffer.slice(this.outputBuffer, this.outputBuffer + bytesWritten)
+              this.outputBuffer + bytesWritten,
+            ),
           );
         }
       }